-For Health Checks in Delivery, delivery agencies are expected to demonstrate a robust delivery approach, healthy commercial relationships, effective monitoring, transparent progress reporting and risk tracking and mitigation.
+For Health Checks in Delivery, the Delivery Agency is expected to demonstrate a robust delivery approach, healthy commercial relationships, effective monitoring, transparent progress reporting and risk tracking and mitigation.
 Health Checks in Delivery should provide confidence that the project will be delivered on-time, to budget and in-line with the benefits outlined in the Final Business Case.

 Health Check Review workbooks support a consistent, structured approach to Reviews.
-The workbooks define roles and responsibilities during Reviews and assist delivery agencies and the Review Team to prepare.
+The workbooks define roles and responsibilities during Reviews and assist Delivery Agencies and the Review Team to prepare.

-PARTA FOR DELIVERY AGENCIES AND REVIEW TEAMS: Background information on the Health Check Review process Information on the Gateway Review process and how Health Checks apply to projects PAGE: 10 PART FOR DELIVERY AGENCIES:Guidance on how to initiate a Health Check ReviewMandatory information PAGE: 17 PART C FOR REVIEW TEAMS:Guidance on how to conduct a Gateway Review PAGE: 23 PART FOR DELIVERY AGENCIES AND REVIEW TEAMS: Areas for investigation across the seven Key Focus Areas PAGE: 28
+PARTA FOR DELIVERY AGENCIES AND REVIEW TEAMS: Background information on the Health Check Review process Information on the Gateway Review process and how Health Checks apply to projects PAGE: PART FOR DELIVERY AGENCIES:Guidance on how to initiate a Health Check ReviewDocumentation required PAGE: 16 PARTC FOR REVIEW TEAMS:Guidance on how to conduct a Gateway Review PAGE: 22 PART FOR DELIVERY AGENCIES AND REVIEW TEAMS:Areas for investigation across the seven Key Focus Areas PAGE: 27